 - Clean the sediment out of the bottom of the Audi VW brake fluid reservoir.
 Add the new Audi VW specification brake fluid

 - Begin bleeding the brakes.
-Bleed the brake system starting from the brake caliper farthest away from the brake master cylinder.
+Bleed the brake system starting from the brake caliper furthest away from the brake master cylinder.
 Passenger side rear, drivers side rear, passenger side front, and then the driver side front

 - Have a helper pump the brake pedal about 5 times.
 Immediately after pumping, press down on the pedal.
 Keep it held down, not letting up on the pedal.
 It is important to note that the helper must keep constant downward pressure on the brake pedal when the bleeder is open.
 Air will be re-introduced into the Audi brake system if the pedal is let up while the bleeder is open

 - While the pedal is held down, use the wrench to loosen the brake bleeder bolt.
 The old Audi VW brake fluid and some air will come out.
 Let the dirty Audi VW brake fluid flow from the bleeder for about 5 seconds.
-As the bleeder is opened your helper inside the car will feel the brake pedal slowing compress to the floor.
+As the bleeder is opened your helper inside the car will feel the brake pedal slowly compress to the floor.
 This is ok

 - While the brake pedal is still being pushed down, tighten the brake caliper bleeder bolt.
 The helper should now let up on the brake pedal.
 If your helper lets up on the brake pedal this will reintroduce air into the brake system

-- Per the above sequence, move onto the next brake caliper once you have confirmed you now have clean tan colored Audi VW brake fluid and no air in that brake line hoses
+- Per the above sequence, move on to the next brake caliper once you have confirmed you now have clean tan-colored Audi VW brake fluid and no air in that brake line hoses

 If your Audi or Volkswagen is a manual transmission, don't forget to flush the brake fluid in the clutch circuit.
-Flushing the brake fluid from the clutch master cylinder and slave cylinder are many times overlooked and can be done in a similar brake fluid bleeding sequence as mentioned in the above steps 4-7.
+Flushing the brake fluid from the clutch master cylinder and slave cylinder is many times overlooked and can be done in a similar brake fluid bleeding sequence as mentioned in the above steps 4-7.

 Important Note: Check the brake fluid level in the Audi VW brake fluid reservoir, and refill if necessary before going onto the next brake caliper.

-How to Confirm You Have All the Air out of Your Audi VW Brake Fluid System
+How to Confirm You Have All the Air Out of Your Audi VW Brake Fluid System

 Verify that all the air is out of the Audi VW brake system by a simple test.
 When you've flushed the entire brake system with new Audi Volkswagen brake fluid, take notice of how firm the brake pedal feels.
 It should feel hard.
 Wait several minutes and come back and press on the brake pedal once.
 It should feel just as it did the last time you pressed it.
-The second pedal depression should feel just as the first.
+The second pedal depression should feel just like the first.
 If the first brake pedal depression feels a little soft, more than likely you still have a small amount of air in the system yet.
 Repeat the above-mentioned brake fluid flush sequence.
 If no air bubbles are found and the pedal is quite soft look for other brake problems such as brake master cylinder or brake booster issues.